mauerbac/amazon-polly-twitch-extension/readme.md

 1. Open the rig and provide it with your project's clientID and secretKey.
 2. Click import to pull down the manifest.
-3. Provide a file path to a clean directory.
+3. Provide an absolute file path to a clean directory to build this project.
 4. Select the hello world boilerplate code.
 This will generate the skeleton code for a basic frontend/backend Extension.
 5. Next, add a panel view.
-6. Navigate to the newly created directory and replace the frontend files `panel.html` and `viewer.js`.
+6. Navigate to the newly created directory and replace the frontend files for `panel.html` and `viewer.js` with the files in this repo.
 7. Also, replace the backend file `backend.js` with `backend.py`.
 Polly SynthesizeSpeech is an async function so Python makes it a bit easier.
 8. The Rig should be able to run the frontend via "Start Hosting"
 9. Change the backend command to `python backend.py` and run